apache/pulsar/site2/docs/functions-debugging.md

 ### status

-Check the current status of a Pulsar function.
+Check the current status of a Pulsar Function.

 **Usage**